Exploring the Mystery of Babylon: Delving into Biblical Prophecies and Decoding the Prophetic Call to 'Flee from Her'

 “The kings of the earth who committed fornication and lived luxuriously with her will weep and lament for her, when they see the smoke of her burning, standing at a distance for fear of her torment, saying, Alas, alas, that great city Babylon, that mighty city!
 For in one hour your judgment has come” (Revelation 18:9-10).

 In his lamentation for Tyre, Ezekiel describes a company of nations and kingdoms who attach themselves to a system of global commerce, essentially the spirit of Babylon.
-Included in this mixed multitude are over thirty countries, some of whom we can recognize today: Arabia, Cyprus, Damascus, Egypt, Judah, Libya, Persia, and Syria.[xvii]
+This mixed multitude includes over thirty countries, some of whom we recognize today: Arabia, Cyprus, Damascus, Egypt, Judah, Libya, Persia, and Syria.[xvii]

 “And their dead bodies [the two witnesses who are prophets] will lie in the street of the great city [Jerusalem] which spiritually is called Sodom and Egypt, where also our Lord was crucified” (Revelation 11:8).